 Career Development – Agree to engage in career development opportunities with Austin Independent School District, other school districts operating in Austin, or other entities that provide information about career options for students in K-12.

 An information meeting on the program will be held March 19 and March 25, 2019 from 2:00-3:30pm at Austin City Hall in the Boards and Commissions Room.
-A video of the meeting, which will include detailed instructions on how to apply and a Q & A session, will be made available here.
+A recorded video of the meeting will include detailed instructions on how to apply and a Q & A session.